 Haircuts for oval faces

-Symmetrical and well-proportioned - oval face shape does pretty much any hairstyle justice, so – you lucky boy – the choice is very much yours.
+Symmetrical and well-proportioned – oval face shape does pretty much any hairstyle justice, so – you lucky boy – the choice is very much yours.
 For an oval face, the trick here is to wear your hair off the forehead so that it can create some angles and volume on top.
-Therefore, a classic short back and sides which is slightly longer on the top, with a side-swept parting will be the best option for you.
+Therefore, a classic short back and sides which are slightly longer on the top, with a side-swept parting will be the best option for you.

 Haircuts for square face shape